ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-5-2.md

-Chapter 5: Encouraging Innovation and Creativity: Encouraging risk-taking and learning from failure
+Encouraging risk-taking and learning from failure
 ===================================================================================================

 Innovation and creativity are essential components of building empowered and self-sufficient teams.
 However, to foster innovation and creativity within a team, it is important to create an environment that encourages risk-taking and learning from failure.